rust-lang/rfcs/text/0000-std-aware-cargo.md

 This RFC proposes the following concrete changes, which may or may not be implemented in this order, and may be done incrementally.
 The details and caveats around these stages are discussed in the [Reference Level Explanation][reference-level-explanation].

+In this document, we use the term "root crate" to refer to the Rust project being built directly by Cargo.
+This crate contains the Cargo.toml used to guide the modifications described below.
+This would typically be a crate containing a binary application, or a standalone item, such as an `rlib`.

 1. Allow developers of root crates to recompile `core` (and `compiler-builtins`) when their desired target does not match one available as a `rustup target add` target, without the usage of a nightly compiler.
 This version of `core` would be built from the same source files used to build the current version of `rustc`/`cargo`.
-2. Introduce the concept of "stable features" for `core`, which allow the end user to influence the behavior of their custom version of `core`, without the use of a nightly compiler.
+2. Allow the usage of Cargo features with the `core` library, additionally introducing the concept of "stable features" for `core`, which allow the end user to influence the behavior of their custom version of `core` without the use of a nightly compiler.
 3. Extend the new behaviors described in step 1 and 2 for `std` (and `alloc`).
 4. Allow the user to provide their own custom source versions of `core` and `std`, allowing for deep customizations when necessary.
 This will require a nightly version of the compiler.